Step 4: Full View

 Citation Context:

-The Board cited this case to establish the principle that engineers must include all relevant and pertinent information in reports and recommendations, and that intentional disregard or selective use of information is unethical.
+The Board cited this case to establish the principle that engineers must provide complete and objective reports, and that intentional disregard or selective use of information in engineering reports is unethical.

 Relevant Excerpts